 Deploying to production can be risky.
-Despite all the mitigation strategies we put in place—QA specialists, automated test suites, monitoring and alerts, code reviews, static analysis—systems are getting more complex every day.
+Despite all the mitigation strategies we put in place—QA specialists, automated test suites, monitoring and alerts, code reviews and static analysis—systems are getting more complex every day.
 This makes it more likely that a new feature can ripple into other areas of your app, causing unforeseen bugs and eroding the trust customers have in you.
-Taking their cue from the miners of old, developers created the idea of canary deployments: releasing a new feature to just a subset of your users or systems.
-CloudBees Feature Management.io calls this gradual rollout.
-If we enable a feature within just part of our system, we can monitor any problems it creates.
-This lets us keep general customer trust high while freeing us to focus on innovation, delivering excellent new features to our customers.
+Alluding to the “canary in the coal mine,” canary deployments is when software developers release a new version of software to just a subset of users or systems.
+By enabling new software within just part of the user base, developers can monitor any problems it creates without causing major disruption.
+This lets organizations keep general customer trust high while freeing developers to focus on innovation and delivering excellent new features to customers.

-The term "canary deployment" comes from an old coal mining technique.
+The term “canary deployment” comes from an old coal mining technique.
 These mines often contained carbon monoxide and other dangerous gases that could kill the miners.
-Canaries are sensitive to air-based toxins, so miners would use them as early detectors.
-The birds would often fall victim to these gases before it reached the miners.
-This helped ensure the miners' safety—one bird dying or falling ill could save multiple humans' lives.
-In the same sense, the first part of our system to which we release a new feature acts as our canary: it detects potential bugs and disruption without affecting every other system running.
+Canaries are more sensitive to airborne toxins than humans, so miners would use them as early detectors.
+The birds would often fall victim to the gas before it reached the miners.
+This approach helped ensure the miners’ safety—one bird dying or falling ill could save multiple human lives.
+In canary development, the small part of our user base which receives a new version acts as the canary.
+It detects potential bugs and disruption without affecting every other system running.
+Canary releases are typically short-lived and used to validate whether a release meets the requirements it set out to.

 OK, But How Do I Make This Magic Happen?

-The idea itself is straightforward, but there are a lot of nuances in how we should approach deploying these features.
-Often, we must know ahead of time that we'll be canary releasing.
+The idea itself is straightforward, but there are a lot of nuances in how we should approach deploying software this way.
+Often, we must know ahead of time that we’ll be canary releasing.

 Does the Release Need It?